TritonDataCenter/node-manta/docs/man/muntar.md

   Print debug output to stderr.
 Repeat option to increase verbosity.

 ENVIRONMENT
 -----------
 `MANTA_USER`
-  In place of `-a, --account`
+  In place of `-a, --account`.

 `MANTA_SUBUSER`
   In place of `--user`.